Roasted Butternut Squash Soup

 This gut-healing, cleansing, anti-inflammatory soup is packed with nutrients.
 Zucchini is excellent for vitamin C and folate, and they also promote bowel regularity and water balance and regulate blood sugar levels.

 Onions contain dozens of medicinal chemical compounds with anti-inflammatory and antibacterial properties and promote excellent gut health.

 Each day, you will feel even better.

 - 1 butternut squash

 - 2 cloves of garlic

-- chicken or vegetable stock or water + 1 chicken or vegetable stock cube (I like to use the organic Kallo stock pot)
+- chicken or vegetable stock or water + 1 chicken or vegetable stock cube (you can use my bone broth recipe for the stock)

 - olive oil

 Preheat your oven at 410 F/ 210 C (fan oven).